yvt/Stella2/tcw3/src/lib.md

- - (macOS only) When the user selects an application menu item (the creation of this is out of the scope of TCW3) or inputs its key equivalent, Cocoa sends a Objective C message down a responder chain.
+ - (macOS only) When the user selects an application menu item (the creation of this is out of the scope of TCW3) or inputs its key equivalent, Cocoa sends an Objective C message down a responder chain.
 If an application object happens to receive it, the TCW3 backend will attempt to translate it to an action.
 On macOS, accelerator tables define mappings from Objective C selectors to actions in addition to the aforementioned key-to-action